JoshRupp/ceg4110-group-12-spring-2021/Information/Design.md

 the command is entered without any name, or parameter.
 Then command does nothing and prints out nothing to the user via Discord.

-When this command is entered, it will first prompt the user for the user's account name.
-This way each user has its own saved list of monsters killed.
-If the user does not have a valid account name or id then the monster is not saved in any list, and an appropriate message is displayed to the user via discord.
-The user will have to authenticate themselves via their password as well.
-This will be the same password as in the Discord server.
-This way random people belonging to the server this Monster Hunter World bot is associated with.
-Cannot edit the list of monsters they have killed without the knowledge of the users pass code.
+To ensure that each user of the Monster Hunter World Bot has its own list of monsters killed.
+This command creates and installs victimized monsters under the user's discord name.
+So that each user can track their killed monsters.

 There are 48 total monsters in the Monster Hunter World video game.
-Thus the maximum size of any monster list will be 48.
-The smallest size of course would be if there were no monsters killed, thus size = 0.
+Thus the maximum size of any monster list will be 48. _Currently, as of 4/20/21, this number of monsters is correct.
+However, due to updates, or Monster Hunter World game designers wanting to add or remove monster content.
+This total number of monsters is subject to change_.The smallest size of course would be if there were no monsters killed, thus size = 0.
 Being how the upper bound of a monster list is 48. printing out to discord should not cause any significant undefined bandwidth issues.

 Potentially I could have returned a dictionary here instead of a list, however, you would have to utilize a value, or key field per cell in a dictionary in the python